gbuesing/kmeans-clusterer/README.md

 # Options:
 #   labels: optional array of Ruby objects to collate with data array
 #   runs: number of times to run kmeans (default is 10)
+#   log: true or false (default is false.)
+Show output after each run
 #   init: algorithm for picking initial cluster centroids,
 #         :kmpp (k-means++, default) or :random
 #   scale_data: true or false (default is false.)
 Scales features to -1..1 range